japaricoin/japaricoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [JaparicoinTalk](https://japaricointalk.io/) forums.
+* Discuss on the [ServalcoinTalk](https://servalcointalk.io/) forums.
-* Discuss general Japaricoin development on #japaricoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=japaricoin-dev).
+* Discuss general Servalcoin development on #servalcoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=servalcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)